smekuria1/AoC2023/README.md

 - Very Straightforward bruteforce approach that worked for both p1 and p2
 - Had to adjust parsing slightly for P2 and used the same algorithm
 - Quadratic math approach might improve run time but its already super fast

+# Day 7 P1 completed
+- Didn't have time to attempt P2
+- P1 took a lot of time although i believe the problem was not that complicated
+- Getting comfortable using maps and slices for parsinng and solving problems